 A Common Man's View of Stock Market Investments

 Most stock markets have peaked across the world with valuations looking expensive.
 A correction looks imminent for markets across the globe.
 The correction could be about fifteen percent from the peak levels or even as bad as fifty percent.
-It is not easy to predict how much the markets will go down when they start going down.
+It is difficult to predict how much the markets will go down when they go down.

-So we may see pain in sectors such as commodities and real estate too.
+Therefore, we may see pain in sectors such as commodities and real estate.
 Digital currencies are susceptible to serious damage.

 This is also the time to identify good value picks among stocks.
 I follow the old school thought of looking at fundamentals.
 We need to look at the price-earnings ratio, revenue growth, earnings growth, dividend yield and dividend growth of a stock to decide if a stock has the potential for growth.
 Most of the metrics are available at the click of a button now.
 We should also analyze the company's historic performance for the last five years to assess the trends.

 We should never listen to advice from financial experts blindly.
 An expert may recommend, for example, buying a company because it would do well in a low interest rate regime.
-But if the low interest rate regime comes to an end in two months, the expert advice that was given earlier would not be valid anymore.
-So we should follow expert advice only when we understand the reasons behind their advice.
+But if the low interest rate regime ends in two months, the expert advice that was given earlier would not be valid anymore.
+Therefore, we should follow expert advice only when we understand the reasons behind their advice.

 Once the hidden gems are identified, wait for the market to bottom out before buying.
 This is easier said than done.
 No one knows for sure where the bottom lies.
 It could be 25% below the peak, 50% below the peak or even worse.